daniel-dx/nice-hooks/README_CN.md

     },

     willUnmount() {
-      // Do something when the component is about to be unmount },
+      // Do something when the component will be unmount },

     didUpdate() {